DigiBP/digibp-saentis/README.md

 ### Collaboration
 Git version control system was used in order to work collaborative on the project.
 The GitHub platform enabled storage of the development artefacts, documentation and test management.

+We work with two Heroku instances and two GitHub Repositories.
+Both GitHub and Heroku pair up between each other.
+- 1 Camunda / Tomcat: This instance holds the Camunda codebase.
+Camunda be tested locally on the developer's machine and then, after committing, is automatically deployed to Heroku
+- 2 Web Form / PHP: This instance contains the web-based components of our solution: The web-form, status page and tableau dashboards.
+After committing, it is also automatically deployed to Heroku

 ### Testing
 In order to minimalize defects, many functional tests were carried out.
 We created test-cases from an external view (black box) as well as testing every decision path.
 Detected issues were tracked with the Github issue management system.